bitnami-labs/sealed-secrets/README.md

 ## Secret Rotation

 You should always rotate your secrets.
-But since your secrets are encrypted with another secret, you need to understand how these two layers relate in order to take the right.
+But since your secrets are encrypted with another secret, you need to understand how these two layers relate in order to take the right decisions.

 TL;DR: